 After the assassination of Malcolm X in 1965, Baraka left his wife Hettie Cohen and moved to Harlem, calling himself a Black Cultural Nationalist, one who is committed to black people as “a race, a culture, a nation.”
 That year he also organized the Black Arts Repertory Theater-School, wrote his only novel The System of Dante’s Hell, and moved back to Newark.
 He married Sylvia Robinson (now Amina Baraka) in 1966, and also published Home: Social Essays, which contains much of his early Black Nationalist ideology.

 In 1967, he changed his name again, this time completely.
 He took on the Bantuized Muslim name Imamu (“spiritual leader” later dropped) Ameer (“prince” later changed to Amiri ) Baraka (“blessed”).
 He also published his only collection of short stories that year, a book called Tales.
 He published Black Music in 1968, and along with Larry Neal, edited an important anthology of African American Literature, Black Fire.
 In 1969, Baraka published a collection of Black Nationalism-inspired poetry, called Black Magic.
 One of the poems in the book, “leroy”, says, “When I die, the consciousness I carry I will to black people.
 May they pick me apart and take the useful parts, the sweet meat of my feelings.
 And leave the bitter bullshit rotten white parts alone.”

 While a Black Nationalist, Baraka spoke publicly about his hatred of white people, though he later renounced the attitudes he carried during that period as racist.
 In his autobiography, he writes, “We hated white people so publicly, for one reason, because we had been so publicly tied up with them before … I guess, during this period, I got the reputation for being a snarling, white-hating madman.
 There was some truth to it, because I was struggling to be born, to break out from the shell I could instinctively sense surround[ing] my own dash for freedom.”

 By 1973, Baraka began his split from Black Nationalism, marked with the poem “AFRIKAN REVOLUTION”, which shows the beginning of his ideas changing toward the belief that racial oppression and class oppression are inextricably linked.

 In 1974, Baraka rejected Black Nationalism and announced his change to Third World Marxism in an article that appeared in Black World.
-In a 1984 radio interview, he explained, “As long as it was a bourgeois nationalist, reactionary nationalist kind of trend--a “hate whitey” kind of thing, during that period of the movement, they didn’t really have any problem with that.
+In a 1984 radio interview, he explained, “As long as it was a bourgeois nationalist, reactionary nationalist kind of trend–a “hate whitey” kind of thing, during that period of the movement, they didn’t really have any problem with that.
 They might get officially excited … That is, if you say that the enemy is “all whites” without making a class analysis and showing that there’s only a handful of super-billionaire vampires that actually control the society, the ruling class.
 When you do that and start making an analysis with your art in a forceful way, then they don’t see that as a charming commodity that they need like they might need some tiger teeth around their neck…”

 In 1975, Baraka published his first collection of Marxist poetry, Hard Facts, and in 1979, he wrote The Autobiography of LeRoi Jones/Amiri Baraka (published 1984), while s

 erving a 48-consecutive weekend sentence in a halfway house for an altercation with his wife.